datacommonsorg/website/web-components/docs/README.md

   - Title of the chart.
 - `variables` _list of strings_
   - List of DCIDs of the variables to plot.
-  - Use the format `"list item 1, list item 2"`
+  - Use the format `"list-item-1 list-item-2"` (space separated list).

 ### Examples